epicallan/epicallan.github.io/posts/2019-11-06-http-requests-with-hreq.md

 ## Comparison between Hreq and Servant client

-Hreq shares a lot of similarities and differences with servant client so it's imperative that I list some of the prominent ones.
+Hreq shares a lot of similarities and differences with servant client, so it's imperative I list some of the prominent ones.

 - Hreq's API structures are more Kind restricted, enabling more type correctness and more straightforward formulation of type-level functions.
 A drawback of this approach is that Hreq is less extensible than servant-client.